 4. 4.
-I (or my guardian), the undersigned, have been advised that emergency medical care on my/the patient's necessary, and that refusal of recommended care and transport to a hospital facility may result in death, or my/the patient's health by increasing the opportunity for consequences or complications.
-Neverthel understanding all of the above, I (or my guardian), refuse to:
+I (or my guardian), the undersigned, have been advised that emergency medical care on my/the patient's behalf necessary, and that refusal of recommended care and transport to a hospital facility may result in death, or impermy/the patient's health by increasing the opportunity for consequences or complications.
+Nevertheless, ar understanding all of the above, I (or my guardian), refuse to:

-accept emergency medical care
+accept emergency medica l care

-accept transport to a hospital facility
+accept transport to a hosp tal facility

 accept transport to Hospital as directed by Southern Nevada EMS protocols, but

 request transport to Hospital; and

-assume all risks and consequences resulting from my (or my guardian's) decision, and release Clark provider agencies, and all personnel directly or indirectly involved in my care from any and all liability in from my (or my guardian's) refusal.
-I have had the opportunity to ask all of the questions I feel nece provide this informed refusal.
+provider agencies, and all personnel directly or indirectly involved in my s) decision, and release Clark County care from any and all liability resulting all of the questions I feel necessary to

-5. The reason for this refusal is as follows: (to be co mpleted by patient/guardian)
+5. 5.
+The reason for this refusal is as follows: (to be completed by patient/guardian)

 Patient's Name: DOB:

 Patient's Address:

 Patient's Phone Number:

-Signatur e (Patient/Guardian):
+Signature e (Patient/Guardian):

 Witness:

 Witness:

-Date: Time: Incident #:
+Date: Tin me: Incident #:

 Refused to Sign (Patient/Guardian):

 Telemetr y Physician: Hospital: